Wholesome chickpea flour flax sandwich bread that tastes like whole wheat! Made with 5 ingredients, it is vegan, grain-free, oil-free & easy to make.

 Place the dry ingredients (the chickpea flour, flaxseed meal, coconut sugar, baking soda and optional salt) in a large bowl and whisk to combine.
 Break up any an all lumps and bumps, especially with the chickpea flour.

-Step 2: Add the water & vinegar
+Step 2: Add the wet ingredients

 Combine the water and vinegar (in the measuring cup, or in a small bowl) and pour into the bowl of whisked dry ingredients.